The Wheelchair Outcomes Assessment Tools

 Both tools are available in paper and electronic formats.
 Please see the resources section below to download the paper versions.

 The project team comprised researchers from Bangor University’s Centre for Health Economics and Medicines Evaluation (CHEME), and staff from the Shropshire Wheelchair and Posture Service, Shropshire Clinical Commissioning Group, and Telford and Wrekin Clinical Commissioning Group.
 Additional input was gained from service users and parents/carers.
 A questionnaire survey was sent to young wheelchair users (<18years) and their parents to explore the importance of a range of pre-defined outcomes and to identify novel outcomes.
 Subsequent face-to-face interviews further explored survey responses and uncovered novel outcomes.

-Based on the findings of the survey and interviews, and in consultation with the service providers and service users, the WATCh questionnaire tool was developed.
+Based on the findings of the survey and interviews, and in consultation with the service providers and service users, the WATCh questionnaire tool for children was developed.
 The final version comprises 16 outcome options, from which service users select their five most important outcomes to be monitored, describe what they wish to achieve, and rate their current satisfaction with each outcome.
 A follow-up WATCh tool has also been developed to allow monitoring of outcomes after wheelchair provision.
 The simple before and after scoring system should allow service providers to ascertain how well desired outcomes are being achieved, both for individual users and for a specific outcome across service users.
-The tool should be applicable to children and young people accessing wheelchair services across the UK and other countries.
+An adult version (WATCh-Ad) has also been developed and is now available to use.

-If you would like to use the WATCh tool, either in clinical practice or in research, we request that you inform the research team so we can monitor usage.
-Please contact Dr Lorna Tuersely if you would like to use the WATCh tool or if you would like further information: email@example.com
+If you would like to use either of the WATCh tools, either in clinical practice or in research, we request that you inform the research team so we can monitor usage.
+Please contact Dr Lorna Tuersley if you would like to use the WATCh tools or if you would like further information: firstname.lastname@example.org